crowds-cure/cancer/README.md

 - tutorial info
 - auto window/level to get lung window? - Rob
 - address "Uncaught Error: image has not been loaded yet"
+- Android (maybe ios?)
+Can make 2 Length Measurements on the same image

 ### DONE
 - include seriesUID with measurements (still need to see if this is the right way)